DataDog/integrations-extras/shoreline/README.md

 Follow the steps below to configure the integration:

-1. Install Shoreline agent
+1. Install the Shoreline agent
 2. Configure Datadog integration from Shoreline

-#### Install Shoreline agent
+#### Install the Shoreline agent

-Agents must be installed on every host you want Shoreline to monitor and act upon.
+Shoreline Agents must be installed on every host you want Shoreline to monitor and act upon.
 There are a few recommended methods for installing Agents:

 1. [Kubernetes][installation_kubernetis] ![link_icon]
 2. [Kubernetes via Helm][installation_via_helm] ![link_icon]